Skip to main content

 This approval marks a “turning point” for patients

-Payer Perspectives in Dermatology - Rosacea
+Payer Perspectives in Dermatology - Dermatology

 On August 26, 2013, the US Food and Drug Administration (FDA) approved topical brimonidine gel 0.33% (Mirvaso, Galderma Laboratories) for the treatment of erythema in rosacea in adults aged 18 years and older.
 This is the first drug approved by the FDA for the treatment of this condition, and it answers an unmet need in addressing the facial erythema that is a hallmark of this skin disorder.